Western Oregon University

 II.
 P'u "The Uncarved Block"

-A Concert of my more recent compositions, as well as arrangements of a couple John Cage works, was held at WOU on April 18th, 2012.
+A Concert of my more recent compositions, as well as arrangements of a couple John Cage works, and premieres of a couple of pieces by my friend Francesco Zago, was held at WOU on April 18th, 2012.

 Little White Salmon (2010), for two pianos and narrator was performed on Wednesday May 11th, 2012 by pianists Diane Baxter and Jackie Morelli, and poet/narrator Donna Henderson at Western Oregon University's Smith Recital Hall.

-Song recital scheduled for Fall of 2013 as part of WOU's Faculty Artist.
-Will include my WILLIAM CARLOS WILLIAMS SONGS (1995), ROBERT CREELEY SONGS (2003) and a new set based on poems of Donna Henderson (2013).
+A song recital featuring the singers Rebecca Fromherz, Janene Nelson, and Jessica Peterson; and pianists Jackie Morelli, Diane Baxter, and (Me) was held in the spring of 2014 as part of WOU's Faculty Artist Series.
+The show included all of my 'art songs' composed so far: my WILLIAM CARLOS WILLIAMS SONGS (1995), ROBERT CREELEY SONGS (2003) and a new set based on poems of Donna Henderson (2013).

-Manic Depression/Posuerunt me, based on Hendrix and Gesualdo tunes for Jazz band and electric guitar solo, currently under way.
+Manic Depression/Posuerunt me, which mixes Jimi Hendrix and Gesualdo tunes for Jazz band and electric guitar solo, currently under way.

 Sketches are beginning to appear for what will be my first, and long-coming PIANO CONCERTO, written for Diane Baxter.